SayedBaladoh/Customers-PhoneNumbers-SQLite3-CRUD/README.md

 #### Running Backend using Maven

-These instructions will get you a copy of the backend project up and running on your local machine for development and testing purposes.
+These instructions will get you the `backend` project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ##### Prerequisites

-You need to install the following software
+You need to install the following software:

  * Java 11+